Why It Works

 2 scallions, chopped (optional)

-In a bowl, combine pork, ginger, garlic, Shaoxing wine, 1/4 teaspoon salt, sugar, soy sauce, cornstarch, and oil.
-Mix well and set aside in the refrigerator.
+In a medium bowl, combine pork, ginger, garlic, Shaoxing wine, salt, sugar, soy sauce, cornstarch, and oil.
+Mix until well combined and set aside in refrigerator.

-Add the ground pork to the congee, breaking down the meat, and simmer with the lid off until the ground pork is cooked, 5 to 10 minutes.
+Add ground pork, breaking up meat into small bits, and continue to cook with lid off until ground pork is cooked through, 5 to 10 minutes.